OzzyP97/KONE.533-Automated-Data-Generation-Setup/README.md

 # KONE.533-Automated-Data-Generation-Setup
 Created as a project work for the Tampere University course KONE.533

-A tool for controlling a MoveIt integrated robot arm with an attached camera.
+A tool for controlling a MoveIt integrated robot arm with an attached camera, taking pictures and generating annotations.
 Camera should publish to a ROS topic.

 Basic usage: